Ginnay/DcjComm/README.md

 # DcjComm
-DcjComm jointly performs dimension reduction, clustering and communication network inference for single-cell transcriptomics” to Nature Communications
+DcjComm jointly performs dimension reduction, clustering and communication network inference for single-cell transcriptomics

 This repository contains the code of DcjComm, an R package to perform multiple scRNA-seq data analysis tasks coherently